qeewpi/wonderblog/src/content/posts/You don't get better by desire alone/index.md

 Wanting to win isn't enough.

-But thinking about the steps to get to your destination is enough.
+But having the courage to take the steps to your destination is enough.

 Instead of hyper-focusing on results, you need to focus on the process.